mlrun/mlrun/docs/data-prep/ingest-data-fs.md

 The `InferOptions class` basically translates to a value that can be a combination of the above values.
 For example, passing a value of 24 means `Stats` + `Histogram`.

-When simultanesouly ingesting data and requesting infer options, part of the data might be ingested twice: once for inferring metadata/stats and once for the actual ingest.
+When simultaneously ingesting data and requesting infer options, part of the data might be ingested twice: once for inferring metadata/stats and once for the actual ingest.
 This is normal behavior.

 ## Ingest data locally